nandi95/vue-toastify/README.md

 ### Extending the styles

+Default styles maybe overridden with `!important`.
 To add custom styles you all you have to do is follow the example in `./src/assets/toast.scss` and add your custom styles.
 Once added rename `.vt-theme-dark` to `.vt-theme-my-custom-name` and in the settings or the status object pass the theme as `theme: "my-custom-name"`.
 Include this stylesheet in the project and you're good to go.

 ## Todos

 - Option for showing one type at a time.

-- Add more icon features: disable icon, accept string for class or object like `{ class: "mdi", tag: "i", content: "ligature" }`

-- Add rollup for treeshaking and set up documentation form `docs` folder

 - Add ability to display notifications simultaneously at different locations